De-risking in 2022 – Part 1

 PBGC flat-rate premiums

-We are estimating the 2021 PBGC flat-rate premium to be $88 (the 2020 rate of $86 adjusted for one year of wage inflation).
+We are (conservatively) estimating the 2023 PBGC flat-rate premium to be $90 (the 2022 rate of $88 adjusted for one year of wage inflation).

 In our article Reducing pension plan headcount reduces risk and PBGC premiums we discuss how de-risking can, in some cases, dramatically reduce the variable-rate premium.
 The logic of that is not especially intuitive.
 The gains come from the headcount-based cap on variable-rate premiums.
-We estimate (again, based on one year wage inflation) the 2022 headcount cap to be $598.
-Oversimplifying (and again ignoring any future inflation adjustment to the cap), depending on plan funding and demographics, de-risking (that is, lump summing-out) one participant in 2021 may save a sponsor $598 per year in PBGC premiums beginning in 2022.
+We estimate (again, based on one year wage inflation) the 2023 headcount cap to be $600.
+Oversimplifying (and again assuming that the real discount rate is offset by increases in the cap based on wage inflation), depending on plan funding and demographics, de-risking (that is, lump summing-out) one participant in 2022 may save a sponsor $600 per year in PBGC premiums beginning in 2023.

 As plan funding improves, however, these savings will go away.
-For purposes of our example we assume the plan “funds its way out” of the per participant variable-rate premium cap after 5 years.
-Discounting annual premiums of $598 for 5 years yields a present value of around $2,778.
-(We note that if the funding relief/interest rate stabilization proposal currently being considered by Congress is adopted, these savings could last for longer than 5 years.)
+For purposes of our example we consider two alternative scenarios: the plan “funds its way out” of the per participant variable-rate premium cap after 5 years or 10 years, yielding savings of $3,000/$6,000.

-As we discussed at the top, the (marginally increased) saving, via reduced PBGC premiums, is “real” – it can be thought of in the same way as the savings from a reduction in taxes.
-The (significantly increased) cost of a 2021 lump sum is not in the same category (that is, it is not “real”), because it is offset by a similarly increased liability carried on the sponsor’s books.
+As we discussed at the top, the saving, via reduced PBGC premiums, is “real” – it can be thought of in the same way as the savings from a reduction in taxes.
+The cost of a 2022 lump sum is not in the same category (that is, it is not “real”), because it is offset by a similarly decreased liability carried on the sponsor’s books.

 * * *

 We note that the savings from de-risking/headcount reduction remain significant.
-The wild card with respect to the cost of de-risking is the direction of future interest rates, especially as interest rates have increased in the first two months of 2021.
+The wild card with respect to the cost of de-risking is the direction of future interest rates, especially as interest rates have continued to increase in 2022.